Mesothelioma Chemotherapy Drugs

 Combinations of mesothelioma chemo drugs include:

-• Pemetrexed and carboplatin: If a patient can’t safely receive cisplatin due to the risk of side effects, doctors may use carboplatin with pemetrexed to improve survival.
+• Pemetrexed and carboplatin: If a patient can’t safely receive cisplatin due to the risk of treatment side effects, doctors may use carboplatin with pemetrexed to improve survival.

 • Doxorubicin and cisplatin: Doctors commonly use these two drugs together when administering hyperthermic intraperitoneal chemotherapy (HIPEC) to treat peritoneal mesothelioma.

-• Gemcitabine and cisplatin: Pleural mesothelioma patients treated with this combination of chemo drugs lived for over 16 months in a 2021 study published in Frontiers in Oncology.
+• Gemcitabine and cisplatin: Pleural mesothelioma patients treated with this combination of chemo drugs lived over 16 months in a study published in Frontiers in Oncology.
 A low-dose, continuous infusion of both drugs was also cheaper than alternatives like pemetrexed and cisplatin.

 Multiple mesothelioma chemotherapy drugs can be used at different times throughout a patient’s treatment plan.